-- As a counter-example if the decision to delay consumption tells us about an individual's earning capacity (e.g. it may be that clever people are patient), then taxing savers may be a useful 'tag' enabling us to tax high-ability people with less distortion to labour supply. - Remember in a Mirrlees tax model the government cannot observe true ability and can only tax income from earnings and from savings. - If savings indicates a high ability high life-time earnings potential person, then taxing the return to savings may be optimal that is high ability types are more patient. - It may also be that savings and labour supply are directly linked.
+- As a counter-example if the decision to delay consumption tells us about an individual's earning capacity (e.g. it may be that clever people are patient), then taxing savers may be a useful 'tag' enabling us to tax high-ability people with less distortion to labour supply. - Remember in a Mirrlees tax model the government cannot observe true ability and can only tax income from earnings and from savings. - If savings indicates high ability high life-time earnings potential then taxing the return to savings may be optimal that is high ability types are more patient. - It may also be that savings and labour supply are directly linked in preferences nonseperability.

+Guiding Principles for the Taxation of Savings

-- A good place to start considering this class of models is the Atkinson-Stiglitz theorem (1976, Journal of Public Economics 6, 55-75) which states: - when the available tax tools include nonlinear earnings taxes, differential taxation of first- and second-period consumption is not optimal - if two key conditions are satisfied: - 1. all consumers have preferences that are separable between consumption and labour, and - 2. all consumers have the same (sub)utility function of consumption.
+A good place to start is the Atkinson-Stiglitz theorem (1976, Journal of Public Economics 6, 55-75) which states:

+When the available tax tools include full nonlinear earnings taxes, differential taxation of first- and second-period consumption is not optimal.

+This holds if two key conditions are satisfied:

+- 1. all consumers have preferences that are separable between consumption and labour, and - 2. all consumers have the same preferences over consumption (the same sub-utility function of consumption).